Montserrat Monastery Tickets & Tours

 Things to know before you book your Montserrat Monastery tickets

 • Want to maximize your Montserrat visit?
 You can explore 3 destinations with one ticket!
 Visit Montserrat Monastery, explore Girona’s medieval charm, and relax on Costa Brava’s stunning coastline.
+These are ideal if you want to make the most of your sightseeing.

 • Mass at the Basilica takes place at 11am every day and on all holidays including Sundays.